masnes/BuffGrades/README.md

 which contains all previous assignments we have completed as required by the class.

 Finding and Building Doc's:
-In order to find our doc's
+In order to find go to master branch, enter doc folder, enter BuffGradesDocbuild folder, and execute ./html

-Describe how to buld/run/test/etc code:
+Describe how to buld/run/test/etc code: run ./BuffGrades.py

 CI System:
 We are not using a CI System with our project and in fact find it far more gratifying to write and execute our tests